wp-plugins/social-all-in-one-bot/Readme.txt

 Social all in one Bot is a free Wordpress plugin developed to meet all smart marketing requirements.
 You can compose statuses from WP post types, schedule and control each social network with different post templates, variations, timings, frequency, limit, #tags, call to action etc. smartly via simple user friendly interface.
 Option to study and schedule statuses based on best performance day, time and type etc.

-Is all these stats and survey reports need to match my marketing strategy?
+Is all these stats and survey reports need to match my social marketing strategy?
 And is this really going to work for me?

 No need.
 This is an overall view on high performance social impacts.
 It may differ in result and values in real time.
 That is why we like to an AB testing features to sample and test your status to get actual ground report of your total network behavior.
 Base d on above stats you can learn how to set up your AB testing samples with minimum effort and resource.